Sam: Well, when do you think she's going to come out?

 - In one Liberty Meadows strip, Dean the Pig takes one, after he hit on Ralph by mistake (he even sings "the crying game").
 Ralph was in drag at the time, to catch an unruly beaver that was causing trouble at the sanctuary.
 Said beaver ends up with his own shower scene afterwards.

-- In the Death Note fanfic titled "Broken" by SekushiAi Light starts taking these to an obsessive extent after being raped.
+- In a now-deleted Death Note fanfic titled "Broken" by SekushiAi, Light starts taking these to an obsessive extent after being raped.

 - In AKK's Galaxy Rangers fanfic "The Lie," the fact that Zachary spent longer than usual in the shower after being rescued from the Queen was one of the factors that tipped off Goose to the fact that, contrary to the official report, the Queen didn't toss Zach in the Psychocrypt right away.

 - Also from iCarly in the fanfiction "iFind and Keep You", a wedded Carly and Freddie steps into this (along with Shower of Love) after Carly goes into an emotional meltdown in reliving her childhood memories with their late best friend.